-FFP powers pro bono financial planning for people in crisis or need by: providing grants to local and national nonprofits to create and expand pro bono programs, helping activate volunteer financial planners, developing innovative pro bono program models, offering free financial planning resources, and raising the visibility of pro bono service within the financial planning profession.
-We focus much of our grantmaking and other efforts on areas where we believe we can have the greatest impact, including programs for military and veterans, programs for people with cancer, and activating volunteers in partnership with our national strategic partner, the Financial Planning Association.
+FFP powers pro bono financial planning for people in need by: providing grants to nonprofits to create and expand pro bono programs; connecting CFP® professionals to pro bono opportunities; developing signature programs with national reach; offering free financial planning resources; and raising the visibility of pro bono service within the financial planning profession.
+We focus much of our grantmaking and other efforts on areas where we believe we can have the greatest impact, including programs for military and veterans, programs for people with cancer, and activating volunteers in partnership with our national strategic partners, the CFP Board and the Financial Planning Association.

 HOW TO APPLY

 Each year, FFP awards grants to 501(c)(3) nonprofit organizations to fund the development of programs connecting volunteer financial planners to individuals and families in crisis or need.

 This year, FFP is proud to support 17 organizations leading pro bono financial planning programs for active military and veterans, low-income seniors, domestic violence survivors, people with cancer, and many more.

 On Pro Bono Planner Match, nonprofits can connect with CFP® professionals who want to provide free, no-strings-attached financial planning and advice to underserved populations.

 Nonprofits can register here to post volunteer opportunities to recruit CFP® professionals for one-on-one or interactive, small group sessions with pro bono clients.
 These can be via stand-alone program offerings or part of a larger program at your organization that helps people who cannot otherwise access objective, ethical advice.

 CFP® professional volunteers can contribute through: multi-touch financial coaching or financial mentorship programs; one-touch financial counseling clinics; small, interactive workshops where participants can get personal feedback, and more.